sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 ## What kind of Subgoal performs best?

 On the left, subgoals in the full environment state are visualised - with the transparent pointmass and block visualising the subgoal.
-On the right, subgoals exclusively in the controllable dimensions of the environment are visulised - only the pointmass itself.
+On the right, subgoals exclusively in the controllable dimensions of the environment are visualised - only the pointmass itself.
 In the center, a non hierarchial model without subgoals is shown.

 If the subgoal is exclusively pointmass position, then the lower level should learn extremely quickly as this is an easy task.
 However, this has the disadvantage that the lower level is not considering the intended position of the block as it acts.
 By including block position in the subgoal, you avoid this issue but make the lower level's task significantly more complex.